What Is the Bechdel Test and How Will It Help Your Writing?

 Except it is a problem, and a lot of creators miss the mark.

-Alison Bechdel created the test in collaboration with her friend Liz Wallace, and they were both inspired by writer Virginia Woolf, who in her 1929 essay “A Room of One’s Own” noted that she rarely saw “women represented as friends” in works of fiction.
+Alison Bechdel created the test in collaboration with her friend Liz Wallace (it could also be called the bechdel wallace test), and they were both inspired by writer Virginia Woolf, who in her 1929 essay “A Room of One’s Own” noted that she rarely saw “women represented as friends” in works of fiction.
 Instead, women were shown only “in their relation to men.”

 Alison Bechdel’s comic draws on the spirit of Woolf’s writing and highlights the fact that little changed in fiction from 1929 to 1985.
 And unfortunately, we’re still seeing similar issues in media today.

-Check out our video for some more quick background on the Bechdel test before we continue.
+Check out our video for some more quick background on it before we continue.

 Personally, I love looking at movies, TV shows, or scripts that get things wrong.
 I find it inspiring and instructive.
-So let’s get inspired and instructed by looking at a few of the movies that fail the Bechdel test.
+So let’s get inspired and instructed by looking at a few of the movies that fail.

-Some movies fail the Bechdel test in the same manner, by a very slim margin or on a technicality.
+Some movies fail in the same manner, by a very slim margin or on a technicality.
 Maybe the movie’s cast is too spare, and female characters just never make it into a scene together.
 One hotly debated example of a failed film would be Gravity.
 The movie is widely considered to be a feminist work.
 It has a female protagonist.
 But that’s about it for the cast.
 Sandra Bullock is alone most of the film, and her most impactful conversations are with George Clooney’s character, a man.
-By the Bechdel test's definition, it fails.
+By the strictest definition, it fails.

-Some say the Bechdel test should not be applied to movies with such slim casts.
+Some say the test should not be applied to movies with such slim casts.
 Perhaps that’s true, but another point could be made that Clooney’s character could have easily been a woman.
 Boom.
-Bechdel test passed.
+Test passed.

 Excuses can be made on this side of the spectrum too, for movies like Avengers with large casts and lots of action.
 But I’m pretty sure the men in this film get to have some significant conversations.